Karva Chauth: Rituals

-In Uttar Pradesh and Rajasthan, participants exchange Karvas seven times between themselves.
+In Uttar Pradesh and Rajasthan, participants exchange karvas seven times between themselves.
 In Rajasthan, before offering water seven times the fasting woman is asked "Dhapi ki Ni Dhapi?" (are you satiated?), to which she responds, "Jal se Dhapi, Suhaag se na Dhapi" (I am satiated by water, but not from [love of] my husband).
 An alternative ritual conducted by Uttar Pradeshis is prayer of "gaur mata" the earth.
 Specifically, celebrants will take a bit of soil, sprinkle water, and then place kumkum on it, treating it as an idol/manifestation of the fertile Mother Earth.
-In Rajasthan, stories are told by older women in the family, including narratives of Karva Chauth, Shiv, Parvati and Ganesh.
+In Rajasthan, stories are told by older women in the family, including narratives of Karva Chauth, Shiva, Parvati, and Ganesh.
 In earlier times, an idol of Gaur Mata was made using earth and cow dung, which has now been replaced with an idol of Parvati.
 In some communities, especially in and around Bangalore, a visual depiction of HG is used.
 Each fasting woman lights an earthen lamp in her thali while listening to the Karva story.
 Sindoor, incense sticks and rice are also kept in the thali.